hiiamboris/red-wiki/[PROP]-Series-evolution.md

 ;)      ^ e remains because it was after m₂-th tail
 ```
 This brings sort of symmetry: items before the head and items after the tail are applied from m₂ to m₁ using the same rules.
-Note it should also work if applied to the same buffer twice (k₁=k₂).

 And so on...